Jacques Marquette

 Jacques Marquette (/fr/; June 1, 1637 – May 18, 1675), sometimes known as Père Marquette or James Marquette, was a French Jesuit missionary who founded Michigan's first European settlement, Sault Sainte Marie, and later founded Saint Ignace.
-In 1673, Marquette, with Louis Jolliet, an explorer born near Quebec City, was the first European to explore and map the northern portion of the Mississippi River Valley.
+In 1673, Marquette, along with Louis Jolliet, an explorer born near Quebec City, explored and mapped the northern portion of the Mississippi River Valley.

 Early life

 Jacques Marquette was born in Laon, Kingdom of France, on June 1, 1637.
-He was the third of six children for Rose de la Salle and Nicolas Marquette.
-The de la Salles were a wealthy merchant family.
-The Marquette family had been well-respected for many years, as numerous members had served in the military and taken civil posts.
+He was the third child of the Marquette family which was well-respected, as numerous members of the family had served in the military or taken civil posts.

-Jacques Marquette was sent to study at the Jesuit College in Reims at age 9.
+Marquette was sent to study at the Jesuit College in Reims at the age of nine.
 He remained there until he joined the Society of Jesus at age 17.
-Marquette taught for a year at Auxerre, then studied philosophy at Ponta Mousson until 1659.
-He taught at Ponta Mousson, Reims, Charleville, and Langres until 1665.
+Marquette taught for a year at Auxerre, then studied philosophy at Pont-à-Mousson until 1659.
+He taught at Pont-à-Mousson, Reims, Charleville, and Langres until 1665.

 Throughout this time, Marquette sent multiple requests to be sent on missionary work.
 The superior of the Jesuit mission in New France, Father Jérôme Lalemant, needed missionaries to work with the Five Nations.
-Marquette was ordained on the Feast of Saint Thomas of Aquinas in Toul on March 7, 1666.
+Marquette was ordained on the Feast of Saint Thomas Aquinas in Toul on March 7, 1666.
 Months later, on September 20, he arrived in Quebec.